MatthewDanh/CIS233_Assignments/README.md

 # Hello Website (HTML CSS REFRESHER ASSIGNMENT)

 This is a basic static HTML starter project you can build on however you like.
 No need to save.
-While you develop your site, your changes will happen 🪄 immediately in the preview window.
-You can upload assets like images or audio in `assets` to the left.
-The rest is up to you and your imagination.
+While you develop your site, your changes will happen 🪄 immediately in the preview window and saved to GitHub.
+Uploaded images and sound to portion of IDE`assets`

 ## What's in this project?